anik-ghosh-au7/compressex/README.md

 ## Notes ##

-You can use the object-sizeof npm package to get the size of the objects, to check the size of the inputs & compressed outputs.
+You can use the object-sizeof package through npm to get the size of the objects, to check the size of the inputs & compressed outputs.